+James Hardie siding may be the key to creating an authentic commercial building design.
 Authenticity is an increasingly popular term used to describe commercial building design.
 If you want to build an “authentic” commercial building, what must you do?
-The term describes working strategically to design sustainable buildings and interiors with unique branding, graphics and even marketing plans.
-Using the right materials and professional architects, designers and contractors enables owners to market their buildings based on the features and benefits of their carefully considered designs.
+The term describes working strategically to design sustainable buildings and interiors with unique branding, graphics, and even marketing plans.
+Using the right materials and professional architects, designers and contractors enable owners to market their buildings based on the features and benefits of their carefully considered designs.

 The Benefits of James Hardie Siding